 This division is responsible for traffic enforcement, as well as responding to calls for service.

-The Road Patrol is also responsible for safeguarding property, investigating crime and response to complaints and accidents.
-They are also responsible for the service of subpoenas, warrants, summons and other legal notices as issued by the courts.
+The Road Patrol is responsible for safeguarding property, investigating crime, and responding to complaints and accidents.
+They are also responsible for the service of subpoenas, warrants, summons, and other legal notices as issued by the courts.

 The Detective Unit consists of a sergeant and five detectives, two of which are assigned to the METRICH Drug Task Force.

 The unit is also responsible for juvenile assault and abuse cases, as well as all cases which require more in-depth investigation than is provided by the road patrol.

 The HCSO Detective Unit is part of a ten-county drug task force called METRICH.

 METRICH is one of the few de-centralized task forces in the State of Ohio promoting a Community Policing philosophy approach to task force operations.
 METRICH is also the largest drug task force in Ohio.